x-zen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model(JavaScript) - looks at, in my case, HTML in a tree structure where each node is an object representing a part of the document.

 2. What is an event?

+Whenever a user or browser manipulates the page.

 3. What is an event listener?

+A function that takes in a event to listen for and a callback function.

 4. Why would we convert a NodeList into an Array?

+To allow us to use array methods on the node list.

 5. What is a component?

+A small, standalone, and potentially re-usable set of logic, behaviors and interface elements .

 ### Git Set up